rancherlabs/rancher-catalog-stats/README.md

 Usage of rancher-catalog-stats:
   -daemon
       Run in daemon mode.
-Tail files and send metrics continuously by limit or by refresh -filepath string
+Tail files and send metrics continuously by limit or by refresh -fileold string
+      Log files with modification time older than that, will be discarded (default "1h") -filepath string
       Log files to analyze, wildcard allowed between quotes. (default "/var/log/nginx/access.log") -format string